This website is best viewed in a browser that supports web standards.

 All activities sponsored by our Greek organizations must be consistent with the founding principles of the organizations and must compliment the educational mission of Northwest Missouri State University.
 If you are concerned about any suspicious activities, or have any questions, please contact the Greek Advisor at (660) 562-1226.

 It's said that when you "Go Greek" you are paying for your friends.
 This is in no way true!
 Yes, being a member of a Greek organization does entail a financial obligation.
 However, these dues are what enable the chapter to make donations to charitable causes, coordinate chapter programming and maintain general organizational needs.

 Financial obligations vary from chapter to chapter.
 Chapter dues average $50.00 a month but can vary depending on any additional social events, educational programs or housing options.
 As a new member, several one-time fees will be added to your monthly dues, in order to cover fees that occur due to initiation cost.
 Typically, the first year of membership is the most costly.

 Many chapters offer payment plans in order to meet financial obligations.
 Several chapters also offer incentive programs to members who pay their yearly dues in advance or who meet certain academic standards.

 Northwest fraternities operate chapter houses adjacent to campus, providing the opportunity for small group living.
-Each chapter facility is overseen and maintained by a Housing Corporation.
-Each facility houses on average 20 chapter members.
+Each chapter facility is overseen and maintained by a Housing Corporation, and on average houses around 20 chapter members.